GeoDiv: Framework for Measuring Geographical Diversity in Text-to-Image Models¶

 Highlights & Insights¶

-- All data, annotations, and code are publicly released.
+- Open-sources all data, annotations, and code.

 Limitations & Future Work¶